Burnout in a Family Business: Signs You're Carrying Too Much

 Here's what I see every time.

 The person burning out already tried to say something once.
 It turned into a family conversation instead of a business conversation.
-Feelings got involved.
-Someone got defensive.
-Nothing changed — and now there's an extra layer of tension sitting on top of the original problem.
+Someone brought up history.
+Someone took it personally.
+The business problem got buried.
+Nothing changed.
+And now there's one more reason nobody will bring it up again — which means the weight keeps building with nowhere to go.

 So they stopped saying anything.